 Ayal stood there, amongst the trees and bushes across from Theo.
 He could just barely see him through the slots in the net.
 Theo continued to struggle, hoping he would tire out the hunters somehow.
 He hoped that Ayal would somehow distract the hunters, but he disappeared from between the trees in a matter of seconds.
 I’m never going to get back to Bernie now,Theo thought.

 Suddenly, Ayal dashed across the bushes where he had hid, to those behind Theo.
-Theo was in awe as he saw his shadow quickly appear and disappear within seconds.
+Theo was in awe as he saw his shadow appear and disappear within seconds.
 He suddenly felt the pressure on his head lessen, as he looked back at the hunters and saw the man to his right distracted by Ayal.
-Theo roared once again, as he jerked left and lowered his head, escaping he net’s clasp.
+Theo roared once again, as he jerked left and lowered his head, escaping the net’s clasp.

 Theo quickly threw the net aside and attacked the men, while letting out another angry roar.
 He charged at the hunter which stood in front of him and pressed his claws all across the man’s body, as he screamed in pain and fell to the ground.
-Theo turned around to finish off the other two hunters, but he felt another shot his right ankle.
+Theo turned around to finish off the other two hunters, but he felt another shot in his right ankle.
 The hunter attacked him with what appeared to be a handheld black object.

 The bear was determined to escape, there was no way any pain was going to stop him from getting back to Bernadette.
 He flailed his right arm and twisted his upper body towards the hunter that shot him.
 The man flew to the tree behind him; his body stopped briefly on impact and then slipped down the trunk of the tree.
 Theo turned around to get rid of the last of the pesky hunters, but he looked around him and saw no one.
 He presumed the third hunter understood his chances of defeating Theo were not high, and so he fled.
 Good riddance, too, Theo thought.